Translate

 Hoopoe, Upupe epops, bird with Red Indian chief's head dress

-We are lucky to have this lovely bird visit our garden during the breeding season, not that we have ever discovered a nest site, to secretly watch the comings and goings as we have been privileged to in Spain.
-The following set of photographs were captured late July, in our garden.
+We are lucky to have this lovely bird visit our garden during the breeding season—not that we have ever discovered a nest site—to secretly watch the comings and goings, as we have been privileged to do in Spain.
+The following set of photographs were captured in late July in our garden.

-Straight to the main chance, the search for food.
+Straight to the main chance, the food search.

 A grub is soon found.